samboy/lunacy/README.md

 # Lunacy changes from Lua 5.1

-* Lunacy is compiled as a tiny (116,224 byte) Windows 32-bit binary which is (as of 2022) Windows XP and Windows 10 compatible.
+* Lunacy is compiled as a tiny (116,224 byte) Windows 32-bit binary which is (as of 2026) Windows XP, Windows 10, and Windows 11 compatible.
   This binary is in the `bin/` folder.
+* **Security fix** CVE-2014-5461 has been patched
 * **Security fix** Lunacy uses HalfSipHash-1-3 as its string hash compression function.
 It is also possible to use SipHash-1-3 or SipHash-2-4 as the compression function; see the section SipHash